nion-software/nionswift/docs/user_interface.rst

 Data Info
 ---------
+Data Info displays the date and time a selected line plot was created.
+It will also display the dimensions of the line plot and the bit count.

 .. image:: graphics/inspector_data_info_subsection.png
     :width: 321
     :alt: Inspector Data Info Subsection

-Data Info displays the date and time a selected line plot was created.
-It will also display the dimensions of the line plot and the bit count.
 For line plots with multiple layers, each data item in the stack will have its own Data Info section.
+For more information, see :ref:`layers inspector section`.

 .. _Calibrations Inspector Section: